dense-analysis/ale/README.md

 let g:ale_keep_list_window_open = 1
 ```

+You can also set `let g:ale_list_vertical = 1` to open the windows vertically
+instead of the default horizontally.

 <a name="faq-jsx-stylelint-eslint"></a>

 ### 5.xii.
 How can I check JSX files with both stylelint and eslint?